• Trying to Become a Blockchain Developer: What’s the ‘first real project’ that proves I’m not just watching tutorials?

 @MakerInProgress

-I want to become a blockchain developer, but honestly I feel stuck at the very first step.
+I want to become a blockchain developer, but I’m honestly stuck at the starting line.

 9